 Nigeria - Contraceptive prevalence

-Definition: Contraceptive prevalence rate is the percentage of women who are practicing, or whose sexual partners are practicing, any form of contraception.
-It is usually measured for married women ages 15-49 only.
+Definition: Contraceptive prevalence rate is the percentage of women who are practicing, or whose sexual partners are practicing, at least one modern method of contraception.
+It is usually measured for women ages 15-49 who are married or in union.
+Modern methods of contraception include female and male sterilization, oral hormonal pills, the intra-uterine device (IUD), the male condom, injectables, the implant (including Norplant), vaginal barrier methods, the female condom and emergency contraception.

-Source: Household surveys, including Demographic and Health Surveys by Macro International and Multiple Indicator Cluster Surveys by UNICEF.
+Source: Household surveys, including Demographic and Health Surveys and Multiple Indicator Cluster Surveys.
+Largely compiled by United Nations Population Division.

 See also: